wgu-opensource/osmt/README.md

 ### OAuth2 and Okta Configuration
 To use Okta as your OAuth2 provider, you will need a free developer account with [Okta](https://okta.com).
 While the user interface at Okta may change, the big ideas of configuring an application for an OAuth/OpenID Connect provider should still apply.
 From your Okta Dashboard:
+1. If given the option, navigate to the "Admin" section.
-1. Navigate to Applications.
-Create an Application Integration, using the OpenID Connect option.
+2. Navigate to Applications.
+Create an Application Integration, using the "OpenID Connect" option.
 When prompted, choose the "Web Application" option.
+Okta should show you some kind of "New Web App Integration" screen.
+3. Under the "General Settings" area:
-2. Provide a name that makes sense to you.
+   - Provide a name for the app integration that makes sense to you.
 The intention here is local OSMT development.
-3. Under "Web App Integration":
    - For Sign-in redirect URIs, enter `http://localhost:8080/login/oauth2/code/okta`
    - For the Sign-out redirect URIs, enter `http://localhost:8080`
+4. Under the "Assignments" area:
-4. Under "Assignments", choose "Skip group assignment for now".
+   - Choose "Skip group assignment for now".
-5. Save your new Web Application Integration.
+6. Save your new Web Application Integration.
+Okta should show your new Wep App, with a few tabs towards the top.
-6. In the General tab, under "Login":
+7. In the "General" tab, under "Client Credentials":
+   - Copy/paste the value for Client ID into your osmt-*.env file, for `OAUTH_CLIENTID`.
-   - Copy/paste the values for Client ID and Client Secret into your osmt-*.env file.
+   - Copy/paste the value for Client Secret into your osmt-*.env file, for `OAUTH_CLIENTSECRET`.
-5. In the Sign-On tab, under "OpenID Connect ID Token":
+8. In the "Sign-On" tab, under "OpenID Connect ID Token":
    - Click "Edit", and for Issuer, choose the option that actually has an Okta URL.
 Save the OpenID Connect ID Token.
-   - Copy/paste the values for Issuer and Audience into your osmt-*.env file.
-For OAUTH_ISSUER, ensure your URL has the `https://` protocol.
+   - Copy/paste the value for Issuer into your osmt-*.env file, for OAUTH_ISSUER.
+Ensure your URL has the `https://` protocol.
+   - Copy/paste the value for Audience into your osmt-*.env file, for OAUTH_AUDIENCE.
-6. In the Assignments tab:
+9. In the Assignments tab:
-   - Click "Assign" and choose "Assign to People" to open the "Assign [your web app] to People" dialog.
+   - Click "Assign", and choose "Assign to People".
+This opens the "Assign [your web app] to People" dialog.
 For your Okta user ID, click "Assign".
-You do not need to add additional info about for Okta user for OSMT's local purposes.
+If prompted, you _do not_ need to add additional info about your Okta user.
 Scroll to the bottom and save/close to go back.
 Then click "Done".
-7. OSMT does not require any additional scopes.
+10. OSMT does not require any additional scopes.

 For Okta, you will use the `oauth2-okta` profile for Spring Boot, which will include the properties from [application-oauth2-okta.properties](api/src/main/resources/config/application-oauth2-okta.properties).
 This properties file relies on secrets being provided via the environment.
 The commands in `osmt_cli.sh` automatically provide the appropriate environment files.